 The cobalt-blue Crater Lake was created about 7,700 years ago by the eruption and collapse of Mount Mazama.
 Over time, the volcano’s basin was filled with water and turned into a lake.

 Since there are no inlets into the lake, the water in the lake remains crystal clear and maintains its amazing color.
 There are several designated areas for swimming throughout the area, however the water here is very cold.

-One of the top activities at the park is driving long the scenic Rim Road that has over 30 overlooks of the lake as well as scenic areas such as Videa Falls, Pinnacles Overlook and Pumice Castle Overlook.
-Crater Lake National Park is covered by snow for about 8 months out of the year, as the area gets something like 43 feet of snow per year, giving travelers only a small window to visit it.
+One of the top activities at the park is driving long the scenic Rim Road that has over 30 overlooks of the lake as well as scenic areas like Videa Falls, Pinnacles Overlook and Pumice Castle Overlook.
+Crater Lake National Park is covered by snow for about 8 months out of the year, as the area gets about 43 feet of snow per year.

 It’s common to see snow at this national park as late as June and even July.